Robert-van-Engelen/Forth500/manual.md

 Note that most words require strings with a _c-addr_ _u_ pair of cells on the stack, such as `TYPE` to display a string.

-A "counted string" is compiled with `C"` to code in colon definitions.
+A so-called "counted string" is compiled with `C"` to code in colon definitions.
 A counted string constant is a _c-addr_ pointing to the length of the string followed by the string characters.
 The `COUNT` word takes a counted string _c-addr_ from the stack to return a string address _c-addr_ and length _u_ on the stack.
 The maximum length of a counted string is 255 characters.

 The `S\"` word accepts the following special characters in the string when escaped with `\`: